13 Driving Range Tips for Beginners

 There is a term that is being used more and more by golf instructors these days.
 It is “releasing the lag”.
 First I will explain what the lag is and then we’ll discuss why it is so important to release it.

-When you start your backswing there is a point (usually when you get the club to about waist height), that you should cock your wrists.
 The wrists should remain in this cocked position throughout the rest of your backswing and held there until just before impact.
 This is called the lag.
 It makes sense.

-The “lagged” position of your wrists keeps your hands behind the ball as opposed to unhinged or unlagged (is there such a word) wrists which would have your club head out in front of the shaft at impact.
+The “lagged” position of your wrists keeps your hands behind the golf ball as opposed to unhinged or unlagged (is there such a word) wrists which would have your club head out in front of the shaft at impact.

 By holding the lag and releasing it at the right time, two things are accomplished.

-• The club head is allowed to square up and control the direction that the ball travels.
+• The club head is allowed to square up and control the direction that the golf ball travels.

 • It increases club head speed, which translates into increased ball speed, which leads to more distance.